ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 ```

 :::info
-Learn more about payload from [Preparing Messages](/develop/dapps/ton-connect/message-builders) page for Transfer NFT and Jettons.
+Get more examples in [Preparing Messages](/develop/dapps/ton-connect/message-builders) page for Transfer NFT and Jettons.
 :::

 After confirmation, we may see our transaction complete at [tonscan.org](https://tonscan.org/tx/pCA8LzWlCRTBc33E2y-MYC7rhUiXkhODIobrZVVGORg=).